bradbarrish/usermanual/usermanual.md

-# Brad Barrish's User Guide
+# Brad Barrish's User Manual

 ### What are some honest, unfiltered things about you?
 * Good communication is central to having any relationship with me